xuanyu-li/xuanyu-li.github.io/_pages/about.md

 ======
 I am a Ph.D student at the University of Chineses Academy of Sciences, School of Mathemetical Sciences.
 My advisor is Professor Sanguo Zhang.

-I obtained my bachelor degree in from the school of mathemetics and statistics at Wuhan University in 2022.
+I obtained my bachelor degree from the school of mathemetics and statistics at Wuhan University in 2022.

 News
 ======